 Boustrophedon settled in.
 He wasn’t worried about his place on set or his status as Sylvie’s dubiously titled Spiritual Advisor.
 Film was a tense but casual business—nothing like Boustrophedon’s office work, which was tense and formal.
 He’d been to a few shoots now and seen that the grips and soundmen and assistants—everyone—were too busy to notice him, though once he was visible to the camera in a mirror, and was asked to move.
-He stood now leaning against a bookshelf (Dickens, Proust, watching Chimister, who again wore his trademark black stocking cap, began a tilt-a-whirl walk towards the directing area, being engaged by crew from all sides, people handing him things, pointing to areas of the room, showing him readouts on light meters.
+He stood now leaning against a bookshelf (Dickens, Proust) watching Chimister, who again wore his trademark black stocking cap and began a tilt-a-whirl walk towards the directing area, being engaged by crew from all sides, people handing him things, pointing to areas of the room, showing him readouts on light meters.
 The man did have a large aura, and was of the equine breed of handsome, with a long narrow face and a sharp-crested nose like a snout.
 His mouth was set in a firm line, neutrally.
 In moments, it changed to in a tight, tidy smile of sensual contemplation.
 His brown hair curved like a tidal wave off his forehead and bunched in oily curving prongs like hooked fingertips.
-Sometimes he passed his fingers behind his ear in a practiced gesture.
-It was like a roan’s mane.
+Sometimes he passed his fingers behind his ear in a practiced gesture even when there was no lock out of place.

 Soon Chimister plopped into the director’s chair and called, “Okay, let’s do it!”